patrickmmartin/pith-writings/dao_of_scratch/article.md

 | It's easy to share               | 1 |
 | It's satisfying to finish things | 1 |

 So, making games wins it, but the ability to express yourself is clearly highly valued.
-It's very encouraging that user agency is highly prized and not just passive consumption.
+It's very encouraging that user agency afforded by working in Scratch is prized over passive consumption.

 # Can it really all be Lovely In The Garden?
-Sounds to good to be true
+Sounds to good to be true, right?
-* Well, It's a social environment with quite young users interacting over the internet running arbitrary code.
+* Well, it's a social environment with quite young users interacting over the internet running arbitrary code.
   Security concerns will always be with us, but there as mentioned are rules and admins which (touch wood) seem to work.
 * Is it so addictive as to prevent people progressing to (say) HTML and python?
-  This is a concern I have heard expressed: Scratch can seem to easily become the tool of choice to prototype an idea, which is dual edged, as it's a good thing to get an idea captured, but conversely it would be good to stretch oneself and branch out.
+  This is a concern I have heard expressed: Scratch can seem to easily become the tool of choice to prototype an idea, which is dual edged: it's a good thing to get an idea captured quickly, but conversely it would be good to stretch oneself and branch out.
-* There is a very serious number of games, some of which are quite impressive...
+* There is a very serious number of games, some of which are quite impressive and diverting...

 # Conclusion

 ## Lessons for "Grown ups"
-So here we come to the punchline: I have joked that some companies should figure out how to write and deploy their business apps using Scratch.
+So here we come to the punchline: I have joked that some companies could figure out how to write and deploy their business apps using Scratch.
 That's not in fact a serious proposition, but I suggest we can see that the secret of the success is all the Good Things, working to make the environment as frictionless as possible.

 ## The "Ah, of course" moments
-I hope I have shied away from too much hyperbole (!) in going over Scratch, and have instead relied upon the Good Points to make my case.
+Hopefully I have shied away from employing too much hyperbole (!) in going over Scratch, and have instead relied upon the Good Points to make my case.
-In re-reading I see a pattern emerging of key concepts that are implemented and made available in a frictionless manner.
-This is part of the power as the cognitive load is minimized, driving out the distraction from the flow of working with the ideas.
+In re-reading I see a pattern emerging of key concepts that have been selected and made available in a frictionless manner.
+This is part of the power of the Scratch approach, as the cognitive load is minimized, driving out distractions from the flow of working with the concepts of the project.
-Perhaps this is the key takeaway: a real commitment to reducing the superfluous complexity of the concepts we work with leads to better outcomes.
+For me this is the key takeaway: a real commitment to reducing the superfluous complexity of our tool sets leads to better outcomes.

 Acknowledgments